Āryatārā Atiyoga

 oṃ tāre tuttāre ture sarvaduṣṭān praduṣṭān । mama kṛte jambhaya stambhaya mohaya bandhaya vidhvaṃsaya । hūṃ hūṃ hūṃ phaṭ phaṭ phaṭ svāhā । sarvaduṣṭastambhani tāre svāhā॥Tārā explains that the

-fate of each being is the result of past negative actions and that virtuous
+fate of each being is the result of past negative actions, and that

-She also outlines for recitation a praise of her myriad qualities,
+She also outlines for recitation a praise of her myriad qualities - in

 - संस्कृतम्-Sanskrit